-The Metrics Plan requires that market evaluation occurs when a critical mass of NYGB financing and investment arrangements are put in place, approximately three to five years following initial NYGB capital deployments.
-Market evaluation activities commenced in 2018 to collect baseline data on key market indicators for the sectors that have been supported by NYGB since its inception, and the dataset will be updated in 2019 to include indicators specific to this transaction.
-Baseline data will be used as a comparison point against which to assess market progress in the later studies.
-Progress indicators are defined below for the short, mid and long-terms.
+The Metrics Plan requires that market evaluation occur when a critical mass of NYGB financing and investment arrangements are put in place.
+Market evaluation activities commenced in 2018 on sectors that NYGB has supported since inception, consistent with the requirement for such assessments approximately three to five years following initial NYGB capital deployments.
+NYSERDA collected baseline data for the NYGB portfolio in 2019 and will update the data to include indicators specific to this transaction.
+NYSERDA will use baseline data collected for indicators as a comparison point against which to assess market progress in the later studies.
+Progress indicators are defined below for the short, medium and long terms.